 \figref{points-example} (a) shows part of a periodic point set, (b) makes it more clear that it is indeed periodic by indicating the $\Z^2$ orbits of the points; (c) indicates the vectors representing $\Z^2$ by translations and shows several copies of the fundamental domain of the $\Z^2$-action on the plane (often called the unit cell).

-\figref{framework-example}~(a) shows an example of a periodic framework, and (b) and (c) illustrate the construction from moving from a periodic framework to a colored graphs from which the entire periodic graph formed by the bars of the framework can be reconstructed.
-See \secref{graphs} for a detailed description of the construction.
+\figref{framework-example}~(a) shows an example of a periodic framework, and (b) and (c) illustrate the construction from moving from a periodic framework to a colored graph, from which the entire periodic graph formed by the bars of the framework can be reconstructed. \secref{graphs} describes the construction in detail.

 The framework in \figref{framework-example} turns out to be generically rigid, and, in fact, over-constrained.
 This is because the colored graph in \figref{framework-example} (c) has $n=4$ vertices and $m=10$ edges.
 On the other hand, there are $12$ total variables defining the framework ($8$ from the coordinates of the points and $4$ from the representation of the lattice) and $3$ trivial degrees of freedom (from Euclidean motions of the plane), so there can be only $9$ independent distance equations.
 Since the graph in \figref{framework-example} (c) is somewhat complicated, seeing that the framework from \figref{framework-example} (a) is rigid is most easily done via \theoref{periodiclaman}. \figref{framework-example} (d) indicates a subgraph corresponding to a minimally rigid framework in gray; this is what we call \emph{colored-Laman}.